The Lindsey Optics

-Our newest clear filter, the Brilliant Clear Protective Filter for Canon Cine-Servo 17-120 is designed specifically to fit and protect the front element of this rather expensive lens, which retails for about $25,000.
+Our newest clear filter is designed specifically to fit and protect the front element of the rather expensive Canon Cine-Servo 17-120 lens, which retails for about $25,000.

 Using this lens without a Clear Protective Filter risks damage to the front element of the lens.
 Front element repair on this lens is quite expensive and the lens is unavailable for use during the repair, which may be more expensive than the repair itself.

 Canon designed this lens with a very special filter mounting and until now options for clear protective filters were quite limited and expensive.

 Our Filter Fits Perfectly

 We've designed our filter to fit perfectly on the lens and once it's on, the original Canon lens hood fits nicely on top of our mounted filter.